Cojac/Cojac/wiki-tmp/Home.md

 --------------------------------------------------
 # 4 - Changing Java's primitive type behaviour

-Cojac implements multiple new behaviours for java, one of which being the numerical sniffer.
-We have tried to add up to java behaviours that we felt were missing, like in the sniffer, where we fill java's holes about IEEE754 floating-point implementation, that was lacking *overflow*, *smearing*, and so on.
-Now, we also added some behaviours to java for doing much more other things:
+Cojac implements multiple new behaviours for Java, one of which being the numerical sniffer.
+We have tried to add up to Java behaviours that we felt were missing, like in the sniffer, where we fill Java's holes about IEEE754 floating-point implementation, that was lacking *overflow*, *smearing*, and so on.
+Now, we also added some behaviours to Java for doing much more other things:

 * Double as float casting, to try out a program's reaction to less precision calculation (to see if the program's behaviour drastically changed or if the result stays reasonable).